-Free parking is available in the visitor lot, which is directly in front of the main hospital entrance.
-Handicapped parking is clearly identified.
+Complimentary valet parking is available outside Outpatient Services at the Medical Plaza II building entrances and between Medical Plaza I and II.
+Free parking is available in the visitor lot in front of the main hospital entrance, and handicapped parking is labeled.
 Please do not park along the hospital's front curb.
-This is a fire zone and should be used only for patient drop-off and pickup.
+This is a fire zone and should only be used for patient drop-off and pick up.